jackdewinter/pymarkdown/newdocs/src/plugins/rule_md001.md

-The difference between this rule and the original rule is that the original rule specified a regular expression used to look for the specific element within a raw front-matter element.
+The difference between this rule and the original rule is that the original rule specified a regular expression used to look for the specific element within a raw Front-Matter element.
 By default, this was `"^\s*"?title"?\s*[:=]"`.
-To support simplicity, this rule simply looks for the value of the front-matter key `title` by default, as the PyMarkdown parser loads the YAML front-matter and retains its values.
+To support simplicity, this rule simply looks for the value of the Front-Matter key `title` by default, as the PyMarkdown parser loads the YAML Front-Matter and retains its values.